UTokyo-FieldPhenomics-Lab/UAVbroccoli/10_agisoft_batch_tools/readme.md

    ![img](../assets/Snipaste_2022-06-15_20-46-06.png)

-   Please edit the `gcp.csv` according to the previous relationship,
+   Please edit the `gcp.csv` according to the previous relationship, eg: taget43<-> 3, then change 3 to 43.

    ![img](../assets/Snipaste_2022-06-15_20-47-35.png)
 7. Finally, change the plot bounding box to a proper size